-SEMI F47 can be activated/deactivated only via digital interface and only in software EA Power Control, unless blocked due to the current device state.
+• SEMI F47 can only be activated/deactivated via digital interface, by remote control command and by using our software EA Power Control with its Settings app in tab "Other", unless blocked due to the current device state.
+After activation or deactivation in EA Power Control, run a scan for devices, so the software reads the changed maximum power rating from the device.